Dithn/clova-custom-extension-developer-guide/en-KR/Design/Design_Custom_Extension.md

 #### Built-in slot type {#BuiltinSlotType}

 The built-in slot type is an information type pre-defined by Clova which defines information expression that can be universally used in all services (extension).
-The built-in slot type is mainly used for recognizing information such as time, place, and quantity.
+The built-in slot type is mainly used for recognizing information such as the time, place, or number.
 For the above utterance, a built-in slot type can be used to recognize the information of "two boxes."
 Clova provides the following built-in slot types:

 | Built-in slot type | Description                                            |
 | ----------------------|------------------------------------------------|